-One of the fossils I always look for on Venice beaches is the shark's tooth.
-They come in all shapes and sizes and are usually dark brown or black.
-I find a handful of fossilized shark's teeth nearly every time I visit these unusual beaches.
+Some of the fossils I always look for on Venice beaches are sharks' teeth.
+They come in all shapes and sizes, and are usually dark brown or black.
+I find a handful nearly every time I visit these unusual beaches.

 Brown Sand Beaches

 On many beaches, tiny fragments of shell are mixed in with the quartz crystals, making a colorful mix that may appear light brown or light gray.
 The shell and sand are smooth and polished from years of abrasion.

 Walking long distances in this shelly sand can give your calves a real workout, especially down by the water's edge where your feet will sink deep into the wet sand.
 Southern Siesta Key on the state’s Gulf Coast near Turtle Beach, is a good spot to see this shelly sand.
 Many of the Atlantic coast beaches have brown sand.

 Atlantic beaches seem to have a greater diversity of sand types than the Gulf beaches, and you'll find fewer beaches on the Atlantic with pure white sand.
 I think you'll enjoy the diversity of beach sand found all over Florida and will appreciate that a beach doesn't have to have white sand to be beautiful.

 Cocoa Beach has a light gray-brown colored sand and is one of the most popular family vacation beaches in Florida.
 It is wonderful to walk on and every day you'll find people jogging, going for long walks, or carrying their surfboards down the wide, flat, sandy beaches of the Space Coast.